mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 required code written in a framework.
 Remember, we ultimately don't develop *code*, we develop *products* that people use, sometimes millions of times a day.
-We should use the best language and tools for the job, and let the snobs titter themselves to irrelevance.
+We should use the best language and tools for the job, and let the language snobs titter themselves to irrelevance.

 Cheers, Mike